amangahlot01/sigma-Demo/README.md

 # sigma-Demo
-this is a demo for learing the github
+this is a demo for learning the github